Posted on reddit /r/ScienceTeachers on June 10, 2019.

 I am an engineer.
 I have been attempting to reverse engineer nature based upon courses, textbooks, journal papers, and outreach materials such as found on YouTube or science blogs, etc. I have developed some interesting ideas that make for fascinating thought experiments (and I hope someday will lead to scientific insight).

 I could provide several alternative assumption sets and we would add guidance and questions for the student(s).

 For example, one alternative assumption set could be the following:

-2) spacetime and standard matter-energy are made from the same ingredients and can be converted between these forms,
+2) Superfluid and standard matter-energy are made from the same ingredients and can be converted between these forms,

-4) that plasma can escape from supermassive black holes and possibly other high energy events or mergers (BH-BH, BH-NS, NS-NS) whereupon it will cool and inflate into more spacetime.
+4) That plasma can escape from supermassive black holes and possibly other high energy events or mergers (BH-BH, BH-NS, NS-NS) whereupon it will cool , inflate, react, and produce standard matter-energy including superfluid.

 a) how would these ideas relate to the theory of the big bang?

 b) how would these assumptions relate to galaxy rotation curves? dark matter?

 c) do these assumptions lead to progress or solutions on the top unsolved questions in physics?

 d) can you relate the plasma to planck scale length, time, or energy?